hypercube1024/firefly/_docs/websocket-server-and-client.md

 1. The WebSocket protocol specification defines `ws` and `wss` as two new uniform resource identifier (URI) schemes that are used for unencrypted and encrypted connections, respectively.
 Apart from the scheme name and fragment (# is not supported), the rest of the URI components are defined to use URI generic syntax.
 2. The Firefly WebSocket server and client supports some extension protocol, such as `permessage-deflate`, `deflate-frame`, `x-webkit-deflate-frame`, `fragment`, and `identity`.
+3. The function `connection.useAwait` closes connection automatically when the `readLoop` exits.